-From south Puget Sound to Glacier Bay and Skagway, Alaska including the west coast of Vancouver Island, this popular annual guide—called the “bible for Northwest cruising”— provides detailed information about marinas, marine parks, fuel docks, U.S./Canada border crossings, customs, VHF radio requirements, and more.
+From south Puget Sound to Glacier Bay and Skagway, Alaska including the marine waters of British Columbia, this popular annual guide—called the “bible for Northwest cruising”— provides detailed information about marinas, marine parks, fuel docks, U.S./Canada border crossings, customs, VHF radio requirements, and much more.

 Popular cruising areas covered:

 - Puget Sound

 - Howe Sound